-Kenyon College will not recognize any new local fraternities, sororities, or societies (local organizations previously or currently recognized by the College would be permitted to be considered for reinstatement).
+Kenyon College will not recognize any new local fraternities, sororities, or societies.. (local organizations previously or currently recognized by the College would be permitted to be considered for reinstatement).

 Any Greek organization wishing to expand at Kenyon College must have an established inter/national headquarters; an active minimum \$1,000,000 liability insurance policy for non-residential organizations; and working governing documents.
 Inter/national fraternity and sorority headquarters or members may not solicit, recruit, or initiate Kenyon College students without consent of the Office of Student Engagement.
-Failure to follow this basic rule will result in a moratorium on the group's eligibility to expand for a time to be determined by the Director of Student Engagement, or their designee, that will be no less than two years.
+If an Inter/national fraternity and sorority headquarters is contacted by an interested student or group, they must notify the Office of Student Engagement of this outreach immediately.
+Failure to follow this basic rule will result in a moratorium on the group's eligibility to expand for a time to be determined by the Director of Student Engagement, or their designee, but will be no less than two years.

 All Greek organizations seeking to colonize and/or reactivate at the College will be required to follow the standards and practices set forth in this policy.
-Exceptions to certain requirements may be made for National Pan-Hellenic Council (NPHC) and Multicultural Greek Council (MGC) organizations.
+Exceptions to certain requirements may be made for North American Interfraternity Conference (NIC), National Pan-Hellenic Council (NPHC), and Multicultural Greek Council (MGC) organizations.